SquareGPS/navixy-api/docs/backend-api/how-to/how-to-work-with-tasks.md

 * `label` - the name of the checkpoint.
 * `description` - a note about the checkpoint.
 * `from` and `to` - the time when this checkpoint should be completed.
 * `external_id` - this is a delivery code.
-It is necessary for a checkpoint because I have the plugin "Courier on the map."
+It is necessary for a checkpoint because I have the plugin "Courier on the map".
   Customers can specify this id to the plugin and see - where the driver at the moment.
 * `max_delay` - the employee may be late with the execution for a maximum of this time in minutes.
 In our case, it is 0 minutes.
 * `min_stay_duration` - the task will not be considered completed if the employee spends less than this time in the task's zone.